strvcom/react-nights-2019/README.md

 Each lecture is around 1 hour long.
 There are two lectures per week.
 Followed by one mutual homework.
 You can follow commit history to see each lesson.

-A lecture was **recorded**, there is also link to the **presentation**, Pull Request representing the introduction to the lecture, link to the homework solution and finally some additional resources (also listed in presentatnion).
+A lecture was **recorded**, there is also link to the **presentation**, Pull Request representing the introduction to the lecture, link to the homework solution and finally some additional resources (also listed in presentation).

 ### Week 1